 Well, here is a question whose answer could easily become a novel or, better yet, a fairy tale.
-There are so many reasons to visit and love Montreal, regardless of season.
-However, winter seems to have a special connection with this incredible artistic and joyful Canadian city, the largest in the Quebec province.
+There are so many reasons to visit and love Montreal winter.
+However, winter seems to have a special connection with this incredibly artistic and joyful Canadian city, the largest in the Quebec province.

 Always creating and innovating, Montreal loves festivals, parties, art and food.
 It is a contemporary city that cherishes its European origins, so be prepared to encounter a fascinating mash-up of North American and European culture.
 And this happens every day, be it summer or winter!
 The only difference is that winter adds a magical touch to the scenery.
 That is why the city is actually more crowded in January than many beach destinations are in July.